jon88cho/linguoreel/README.md

 ## Additional Notes

 - The extension uses the Tesseract OCR engine to process images and extract text.
-- It supports two languages: Chinese (ZH) and German (DE).
+- It currently supports two languages: Chinese (ZH) and German (DE).
 The user can select the language from a dropdown in the popup.
 - The DeepL API is used for translating the extracted text, and the `selectedLanguage` variable is used to set the target language.

-Feel free to contribute to the project or ask for further assistance if needed.

 ---